 Michaux State Forest encompasses more than 85,500 acres in the South Mountain area of Cumberland, Franklin and Adams counties.
 Considered Pennsylvania's "cradle of forestry," Michaux is the site of first forestry school, Mont Alto.
 The forest is named for the French botanist, Andre Michaux, who discovered and named many plants in the 18th century.

-Proposed Decision on Michaux State Forest Target Range
+Draft Michaux State Forest Target Range Management Plan released

 Target Range Issues: Background Documents